copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Disassembly
-You gain a stack of Disassembly when you kill an enemy. +20 Hack per stack.
+You gain a stack of Disassembly when you kill an enemy. +20 hack per stack.
 Each stack has a 3 turn duration.

 ## Double Tap
 Fire a standard shot, then gain another action that can only be used for shooting or overwatching.